Frédéric Guilbert: Strasbourg (loan)

 On 31 January 2021, Guilbert returned to France, signing for Ligue 1 side Strasbourg on loan for the rest of the season.
 Guilbert made his Strasbourg debut on 10 February 2021 in a 2–0 home defeat to Montpellier in the Coupe de France.
 On 3 March 2021, Guilbert scored his first goal for Strasbourg, a late winner in a 1–0 home victory over Monaco in Ligue 1.
 After returning to Villa from his loan spell for pre-season, on 31 August 2021, Guilbert returned to Strasbourg on loan for the 2021–22 season.

 Guilbert stayed at Villa following the summer transfer window of 2022.
 In September 2022, Aston Villa submitted their 25-player Premier League squad for the 2022–23 season, in which Guilbert was selected, despite rumours in a local newspaper that he had been instructed to train with the under-21s rather than the senior squad.

 Strasbourg

 On 17 January 2023, after not having made a senior competitive appearance for Aston Villa since August 2021, Guilbert signed for Strasbourg on a permanent transfer for an undisclosed fee.
 Guilbert himself stated that it was a free transfer, with his Villa contract being terminated by mutual consent.

 Lecce

 On 27 August 2024, Lecce announced that they had signed Guilbert to a two-year contract on a free transfer from Strasbourg, with an option for a third year.
+Guilbert was Lecce's starting right-back in the 2024–25 season, but was not included in Lecce's 2025–26 Serie A squad as Danilo Veiga took over the spot.
+On 23 January 2026, the contract was terminated by mutual consent.

+Nantes

+On 28 January 2026, Guilbert signed with Nantes until the end of the 2025–26 season.